dekk-app/design-system/README.md

 [![Storybook][storybook-badge]][storybook]
 [![Percy][percy-badge]][percy]

-This is the contributor documentation for the `@everdevs` mono-repository.
+This is the contributor documentation for the `@dekk-ui` mono-repository.
 For user docs see the [Documentation][docs].

 ## Commits